 - Key - This is prepended to log entries originating from the log_watch'd file.
 Keys must be unique.

-- Filepath - The path to the actual log file.
+- Filepath - The absolute path to the log file.
+Your app lives in

 You Can Only log_watch Individual Files